Suggestion: Watch the 5 minutes video tutorial before reading this article

 d) Customized Finished Property

-If you’re buying the pre-construction property at early stages, you can discuss the design and features you’re looking for in your finished property.
+If you’re buying the pre-construction property at the early stages, you can discuss the design and features you’re looking for in your finished property.
 This way, you can have a customized end product that is tailored according to your specifications.

 But for this, both developers and buyers must agree on proposed changes to the original construction plan.